Benozzo Gozzoli: In Umbria

-In 1449, Gozzoli left Angelico and moved to Umbria.
+In 1449, Gozzoli left Fra Angelico and moved to Umbria.
 In the hilltown of Narni there is an Annunciation from 1450, signed OPU[S] BENOT[I] DE FLORENT[IA].
 In the monastery of San Fortunato, near Montefalco, Gozzoli painted a Madonna and Child between St. Francis and St. Bernardine of Siena, and three other works.
-One of these, the altarpiece Madonna of the Girdle, is now in the Vatican Museums and shows the affinity of Benozzo's early style to Angelico's.
+One of these, the altarpiece Madonna of the Girdle, is now in the Vatican Museums and shows the affinity of Benozzo's early style to Fra Angelico's.

 In 1450, Gozzoli received his first major independent commission from the monastery of S. Francesco in Montefalco.
 There, he filled the choir chapel with three registers of episodes from the life of St Francis of Assisi and various accessories, including portrait heads of Dante, Petrarch and Giotto.
 These works were completed in 1452, and are still marked by the style of Angelico, crossed here and there with a more distinctly Giottesque influence.
 In the same church, in the chapel of Saint Jerome, there is a fresco by Gozzoli of the Virgin and Saints, the Crucifixion and other subjects.

 Gozzoli probably remained at Montefalco (with an interval at Viterbo) until 1456, employing Pier Antonio Mezzastris as an assistant.
 Then, he went to Perugia and painted a Virgin and Saints that is now in the local academy.

 Return to Florence

 That same year, Benozzo returned to his native city Florence, the epicenter of Quattrocento art.
 Between 1459 and 1461, Gozzoli painted what may be considered his most important works, the frescoes in the Magi Chapel of the Palazzo Medici-Riccardi.
 There, in his Journey of the Magi to Bethlehem and Angels in Adoration, he mastered a combination of complexity and subtlety, portraying a wealthy scene that encompasses realistic depictions of nature and vivid human portraits.
 In his Journey of the Magi, Gozzoli incorporated numerous portraits of his Medici patrons, their allies and prominent contemporary figures.
 Furthermore, he also included his self-portrait in the procession, with his name written around the rim of his cap.

 His frescoes in the Magi Chapel brought Gozzoli a great amount of fame and ensured him of new important commissions.
 One of these was an altarpiece for the Confraternity of the Purification in Florence, originally housed in the Convent of San Marco.
-The Virgin and Child Enthroned among Angels and Saints that he produced between 1461 and 1462 for this occasion now houses in the National Gallery, London.
+The Virgin and Child Enthroned among Angels and Saints that he produced between 1461 and 1462 for this occasion is now housed in the National Gallery, London.